uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 "suseAnsibleControllerPlaybook" (controller_id, local_path, content?)

 And also create the new "ANSIBLE" entitlement, which should be an addon-entitlement compatible with Salt, Foreign and maybe also traditional entitlements.

+NOTE: The profile for a system with registered in Uyuni as "Foreign/ANSIBLE" does not look like as the one Salt/Traditional system, since most of the Uyuni features (channels, software profile, etc) are not implemented for neither "Foreign" nor "ANSIBLE" entitlements.
+In order to get the entire portfolio of Uyuni features for Salt minion, this "Foreign/ANSIBLE" systems would need to be transitioned to "Salt" minion.

 ## Operating Ansible